SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 The ICM-45686 is a very good IMU for DIY SlimeVR.
-It seems to perform just as well as the BNO085 and LSM6DSV, but for a lower price.
+It seems to perform just as well as the BNO085 and LSM6DSV, but at a lower price.